 3. Use an ice bath to cool them down quickly if you want to use them immediately.

-Place a frying pan on a medium heat, add a little oil, and fry the garlic, chilli and ginger for a minute until fragrant.
-Add the tomato and onion and fry for a few more minutes until they are soft.
-Stir in the garam masala, cumin, turmeric and salt.
-Then add the grated egg, peas (if using), pour on the water, and simmer for a few more minutes until the keema thickens a little and has a saucy consistency
+3. Fry & simmer: Place a frying pan on a medium heat, add a little oil, and fry the garlic, green chilies, and ginger for a minute until fragrant.
+Add the tomato and onion and fry for 4-5 minutes until they are soft and the onion turns golden brown.
+Stir in the garam masala, cumin, turmeric and a little salt.
+Then add the grated eggs, peas (if using), pour on a little water, and simmer for a few more minutes until the keema thickens a little and has a saucy consistency

 - Use fresh tomato - it's tempting to use canned chopped tomato and tomato puree as a shortcut.
 I have tried this, and they don't produce the right texture or taste.